 That being said, once I started using Aquafaba, I couldn’t stop.
 They were so much I wanted to check out.
 Baking season is upon us, and I couldn’t wait to see if this egg white replacer would really work in certain recipes… hence the vegan macaroons and all that fluffy chickpea jazz.

-I have a lot of friends, and readers, but have a certain allergies or are on elimination diets.
+I have a lot of friends and readers who have certain allergies or are on elimination diets.
 Heck, I’m the same way.
 Sometimes I have to back off certain foods for a while and other times I’m A-OK.
 I think this is true for everybody.
 It really depends on our own unique needs, am I right?

 Madagascar Bourbon vanilla (cultivated on the Isle of Bourbon in Madagascar) is also a great vegan cooking extract to use rich desserts.
-Madagascar vanilla beans is made with highest quality and plump moist vanilla beans.
-Yes I said plump and beans in the same sentence.
+Madagascar vanilla beans are made with the highest quality and plump moist vanilla beans.
+Yes, I said plump and beans in the same sentence.
 But stay with me here…

 Now you’re going to combine that with melted dark chocolate or my magic shell and espresso.
 Like for reals,

-These vegan macaroons taste like a a toasted coconut dark chocolate vanilla latte.
+These vegan macaroons taste like a toasted coconut dark chocolate vanilla latte.

 Did those exist yet?
 Because Starbucks should really get on the ball with that if so.
 But we will stick with mocha for the time being.

 Anyway, after making a batch or two, it was time to test out the coconut macaroons on my coconut macaroon loving mother.
 She is the queen of macaroons.
 Yep, her favorite.
-I was hoping she would give the thumbs up.
-And that she did.
-I didn’t even tell her that they were were vegan macaroons.
+I was hoping she would give the thumbs up, and that she did.
+I didn’t even tell her that they were vegan macaroons.

-All right guys, here’s another little tutorial to motivate you to make these easy vegan macaroons.
+All right guys, here’s a short video tutorial to motivate you to make these easy vegan macaroons.

 Honestly, go grab make some aquafaba, grab some coconut, coconut sugar, vanilla, and let’s test out more vegan goodness!